hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 > This keeps your full source code in the `main` branch.

 #### 2. Build the static site
-Use Hugo to generate the final website:
+Go to the root of your project and use Hugo to generate the final website:

 ```
 hugo --minify